RyanJarv/ryanjarv.github.io/_posts/2020-10-17-abusing-the-aws-sdk.md

 * [short-how2tips-aws-using-multiple-profiles](https://knplabs.com/en/blog/short-how2tips-aws-using-multiple-profiles)
 * [stackoverflow comment](https://stackoverflow.com/a/37866692)

-When you perform any action the AWS SDK makes a lookup to the IMDS server given that you didn't specify a profile and it can't find the default credentials locally.
+When you perform any action the AWS SDK makes a lookup to the IMDS server if you didn't specify a profile and it can't find the credentials locally.
 Usually this tends to result in a long delay before the API call fails.

 What is actually happening here depends on your local routing configuration for the link local address range (169.254.0.0/16).
 For example on my MacBook Pro running 10.15 I have the following in my route table.

 ```